 212 SW 9th St

-Come to Lawton Chautauqua, held at the Lawton City Hall Auditorium and the Museum of the Great Plains, to explore life after World War I and glimpse both the struggles and the triumphs of those living in that time.
+In celebration of the 150th anniversary of the Chisholm Trail trade route, Lawton Chautauqua is honoring The Great West: Cowboys & Cattle Trails.
+Come to Lawton Chautauqua, held at the Lawton City Hall Auditorium and the Museum of the Great Plains, to explore trail life in the West and glimpse both the struggles and the triumphs of those living in that time.
 Each day, a different scholar gives a presentation in character followed by a Q&A session from the audience, first in character, then as a scholar.

-Friday, June 22: Vanessa Adams-Harris as Josephine Baker
+Friday, June 23: Johanna July by Vanessa Adams-Harris

 During the day at 10am and 2pm, there are two workshops held inside the Museum of the Great Plains exploring the West in more depth.
 Each workshop will be led by a different scholar about a topic pertaining to either his character or some facet of the historical time frame of his character.
 Evening performances are held at the Lawton City Hall Auditorium at 7pm.